webarkit/Nft-Marker-Creator-App/README.md

    If you want to create the demo configuration when you create a marker, add `-Demo` to the command parameters.

-   e.g node app.js -i image.png -Demo
+   e.g node NFTMarkerCreator.js -i image.png -Demo

 ## Create your NTS markers with our docker image

 First, you need docker installed in your system, if you haven't, follow the Docker engine installation [instruction](https://docs.docker.com/engine/install/) .
-Then inside the folder you want to run docker:
+Then inside the folder you want to run the docker image:

-`docker run -dit --name nft-app -v "$(pwd):/src" nft-marker-creator-app:0.2.0 bash`
+`docker run -dit --name nft-app -v "$(pwd):/src" webarkit/nft-marker-creator-app:0.2.0 bash`

 With the docker container generate the NFT marker: